 The good news is that you can start seeing the benefits of data migration even if you only migrate some of that data.
 Processes become a lot faster.
 As a result, once you start migrating some of your data, you may find more time to migrate the rest sooner than you may have expected.

 Now, how do you decide which data to move first?
 This process is subjective, and it doesn’t have to happen all at once.
 Some business leaders find it easier to migrate the largest data sets first and do the smaller ones later.
 Others choose their most important data to go first, regardless of the size of that data.
 Choose which option will work best for your organization.

-A lot of companies are hesitant to take on total digital transformation in one step.
-That’s understandable.
-Significant change, especially for large organizations, can be difficult.
-There’s a process to help companies migrate document management systems, templates, policies and other important information in stages.
-This helps companies into the cloud more comfortably.
+Once you’ve done that, you can migrate document management systems, templates, policies and other important information in stages.
+This process helps companies settle into the cloud more comfortably.
 Take things slow and adjust as necessary.

 One thing that stops companies from digital transformation is the perceived cost.
 People worry about the cost of hiring technical staff to handle troubleshooting, patching, and incident resolution.